kurtharriger/spring-osgi/samples/web-console/readme.txt

 platforms (Windows) the jar locking prevents the file to be updated while the OSGi platform is running.
 In this cases, you need to shutdown the platform first (close) before building the project.

+b.
+Catalina Configuration

+At the time of this release, the Tomcat Catalina bundle contains only the server binaries, without any of its default resources.
+To keep the example and the configuration at a minimum, the sample provides a simple fragment that 'enhances' the Catalina bundle with resources from the official distribution.
+It's likely that in other setups, the Catalina package can already contain such resources or it is already has its defaults configured.
+In such cases, there is no need for this fragment.